 From a Ustasha death machine that killed "as many as 800,000 people" (see N.Y.
 Times, 1972), Jasenovac was now, somehow, a consequence of ethnic "enmity" (suggesting fault on both sides) where "tens of thousands...were killed."
 An ugly place, but not part of the organized and systematic machinery of genocide, known as the Holocaust.

 With few exceptions, throughout the 1990s and until now, Times articles have either bluntly stated that "tens of thousands" (or 80-85,000) died; or, alternatively, they have stated that the casualty figures are disputed, with the correct figures being somewhere in the "tens of thousands" (or 80-85,000).

 May 19, 1996: Chris Hedges of the Times reported that:

 A few points.

 First, the above is an early example of the 'disputed-figures' approach.
 As you can see, it renders the Times' desired figure -- 80,000 -- both more believable and also easier for readers to remember by associating it in our minds with a supposed dispute.
 (We pay more attention when there is a dispute.)
 So the 'disputed figures' approach is a learning aid.

-It also enhances the Times' already-existing aura of impartiality, since the writer is championing supposedly honest mediation against supposed eternally feuding Balkans factions.
+It also enhances the Times' already-existing aura of impartiality, since Chris Hedges is championing supposedly honest research in contrast to supposed eternally feuding Balkans factions.

 For Hedges, the honest mediators are some "independent scholars in the United States."